BT hails customer growth before Champions League debut

-LONDON BT Group said it was confident it could retain its edge over rivals Sky and Virgin in the broadband market when it starts charging customers to watch European Champions League soccer this year.
+LONDON BT Group (BT.L) said it was confident it could retain its edge over rivals Sky (SKYB.L) and Virgin (LBTYA.O) in the broadband market when it starts charging customers to watch European Champions League soccer this year.

 BT has invested heavily on sports rights to fight pay-TV group Sky in the battle for British consumers, offering its share of English Premier League soccer for no extra charge to its broadband subscribers.